 Course Content: The AP Drawing course framework presents an inquiry-based approach to learning about and making art and design.
 Students are expected to conduct an in-depth, sustained investigation of materials, processes and ideas.
 The framework focuses on concepts and skills emphasized within college art and design foundations courses with the same intent: to help students become inquisitive, thoughtful artists and designers able to articulate information about their work.
 AP Drawing students develop and apply skills of inquiry and investigation, practice, experimentation, revision, communication and reflection.
 Students will focus on the use of mark-making, line, surface, light and shade, and composition.
 Students can work with any materials, processes, and ideas.
 Drawing (analog or digital), painting, printmaking, and mixed media work are among the possibilities.
 The AP Drawing Portfolio exams contain two sections.
 The Selected Works section requires students to demonstrate skillful synthesis of materials, processes and ideas.
-The Sustained Investigation section requires students to conduct a sustained investigation about their work.
+The Sustained Investigation section requires students to conduct a sustained investigation bases on questions, through practice, experimentation and revision.
+Both sections of the portfolio require students to articulate information about their work.
 Prerequisites for this course are successful completion with a B or better in two years of upper level art courses or instructor approval.
 Students who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.